 Annie chose Active Adventures as her tour company for trekking the Dolomites.
 This was her ninth tour with Active Adventures – I’m guessing that she’s pleased with them!
 Annie also really appreciate that they use their own guides versus sub-contracting it out like many tour companies.
 She says that everyone is like family at Active.

 I also love Active Adventures!
 So much so that I reached out to partner with them.
 If you want to support Active Travel Adventures, one way you can do so – at no additional cost to you – is to use my links on the website and travel planners.
 On some of them, I might earn a small commission which helps defray the costs of this website and the podcast – thanks!
-Email me for an exclusive Promo Discount Code for 5% OFF any Active Adventures tour (and now Austin Adventures too, now that they’ve merged).
+Email me for an exclusive Promo Discount Code for $100 OFF any Active Adventures tour (and now Austin Adventures and Discovery Bicycle Tours, too, now that they’ve joined the Active Adventures family).

 Annie makes it to the top!